Andorra Nature Parks

-In Andorra there are three Nature Parks, probably the highest concentration of protected areas in the world.
+In Andorra there are three Nature protected spaces, probably the highest concentration of protected areas in the world.
 They are the Valle de Sorteny, the Madriu-Perafita-Claror and the Valles del Comapedrosa.
 Find out here about their main attractions and the information points in each one.

 Valle del Sorteny